chevdor/srtool-cli/README.md

                 if BUILD_OPTS is set [env: DEFAULT_FEATURES=]

         -p, --package <package>
-                Provide the runtime such as kusama-runtime, polkadot-runtime, etc... [env:
+                Provide the runtime such as kusama-runtime, polkadot-runtime, etc... [env: PACKAGE=]
-                PACKAGE=polkadot-runtime]

             --profile <profile>
                 The default profile to build runtimes is always `release`.
 You may override the default